 - To provide storage facilities for the material that is uncurated, including the plaster jackets and matrix bags, and for the material that is curated and needs to be housed in the collection

 In order to fund the remaining effort, we must rely on donations.
 Donations are tax deductible.
 Any contributions to help fund the effort would be greatly appreciated.
 To donate by credit card, follow this secure link.

 If you are unable to donate money but would like to donate your time, volunteer in the field or the lab.

 This project was funded in 2016-2018 by the National Science Foundation under Grant Number EAR 1645530, Jonathan Bloch, Principal Investigator.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
-Additional funding provided by the Felburn Foundation and the Florida Program of Vertebrate Paleontology.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+Additional funding is provided by the Felburn Foundation and the Florida Program of Vertebrate Paleontology.